The Old Rectory North

 Manor House | 3 bedrooms | sleeps 7

-presents a unique 500 year, old beamed, holiday retreat.
+A unique 500 year, old beamed, holiday retreat.
 Tranquil riverside setting with stunning views over The Cotswolds .
 A spacious, 11 roomed, self contained wing of a historic grade II Elizabethan rectory.
 Immaculately furnished and maintained.
 Central yet quiet location.
 Stroll down to the riverside to fish, picnic or just watch the swans and boats go by.
-Please see our latest online guest reviews and videos at our oldrectoryretreats website.

 This property attracts visitors from all over the world because of its central location and ease of access to an abundance of tourist attractions; from dozens of National Trust historic houses and gardens to Warwick Castle, Stratford upon Avon, the picturesque Cotswolds through to Alton Towers, Cadbury World and Stonehenge.
 London; park & ride 15 minutes away for a no change train to London in approximately 2 hours.